oroinc/documentation/platform/architecture/customization/how_to_customize.rst

 Publish Your Complete Customization as a Package on the Oro Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once your customization is ready, you can publish it in a dedicated repository that follows the :ref:`package repository requirements <architecture-oro-php-application-structure>`, create a reusable package, and share it on the Oro marketplace.
-See :ref:`How to add extension to the Oro marketplace <dev--extend--how-to-publish-extension-on-the-marketplace>` for more information.
+See `How to add extension to the Oro marketplace <https://oroinc.com/b2b-ecommerce/doc/current/dev-guide/extend-and-customize/how-to-add-an-extension-to-oro-marketplace>`_ for more information.

 Customization via UI
 --------------------